dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 Exercise 5: Summarise many columns with across()

 Use the iris dataset.
 Group by Species and compute the mean of every numeric column in one call.
 Save to my_iris.
-The result should have four columns: Species plus the four numeric means.
+The result should have five columns: Species plus the four numeric means.

 # Exercise 5: summarise all numeric columns per species # Hint: summarise(across(where(is.numeric), mean)) # Write your code below: